by Jeremy H • October 20, 2022

 In this article, we’ll explore the microservices examples of these wildly successful enterprises.
 But first, let’s look at the general circumstances that inspire enterprises to use microservices in the first place.

-Most enterprises start by designing their infrastructures as a single monolith or several tightly-interdependent monolithic applications.
-The monolith carries out a number of functions.
+Most enterprises start by designing their infrastructures as a single monolith or several tightly interdependent monolithic applications.
+The monolith carries out many functions.
 All of the programming for those functions resides in a cohesive piece of application code.

-Since the code for these functions is woven together, it’s difficult to untangle.
+Since the code for these functions is woven into one piece, it’s difficult to untangle.
 Changing or adding a single feature in a monolith can disrupt the code for the entire application.
-This makes upgrades a time-consuming and expensive process.
+This makes any type of upgrade, even a very simple one, a time-consuming and expensive process.
 The more upgrades performed, the more complicated the programming becomes until upgrades and scaling are virtually impossible.

-At this point, developers may choose to divide the functionality of a monolith into small, independently-running microservices.
-They loosely connect via APIs to form a microservices-based application architecture.
-This architecture offers greater agility and pluggability because enterprises can develop, deploy, and scale each microservice independently.
-They can do this without necessarily incurring service outages, without negatively impacting other parts of the application, and without needing to refactor other microservices.
+At this point, developers may choose to divide a monolith’s functionality into small, independently running microservices.
+The microservices loosely connect via APIs to form a microservices-based application architecture.
+Microservices architecture offers greater agility and pluggability because enterprises can independently develop, deploy, and scale each microservice.
+They can do this without necessarily incurring service outages, negatively impacting other parts of the application, or needing to refactor other microservices.
+The process is simpler, and when one part of the application needs to be adjusted or upgraded, this may be done without affecting everything else.
+The entire system is made more manageable.

 Here are the steps to designing a microservices architecture:

-Develop each function of the application as an autonomous, independently-running microservice.
+Develop each function of the application as an autonomous, independently running microservice.
 These usually run in a container on a cloud server.
-Each microservice answers to a single function – like search, shipping, payment, accounting, payroll, etc.
+Each microservice answers to a single function — search, shipping, payment, accounting, payroll, etc. This allows for minor changes to be made without disrupting the other processes.

-Loosely integrate the microservices via API gateways so they work in concert to form the larger application.
+Loosely integrate the microservices via API gateways, so they work in concert to form the larger application.
 An iPaaS like DreamFactory can play an essential role in this step.
+Each microservice will work with the others to provide the necessary functions.
+Each section can be adjusted, adapted, or even removed without too much impact on the other parts of the application.

 *Read our complete guide to microservices for more detailed information on this application architecture.

 In 2001, development delays, coding challenges, and service interdependencies inhibited Amazon’s ability to meet the scaling requirements of its rapidly growing customer base.
-Faced with the need to refactor their system from scratch, Amazon broke its monolithic applications into small, independently-running, service-specific applications.
+The company and its site were exploding, but there was no way to keep up with the growth.

-Amazon assigned ownership of each independent service to a team of developers.
-This allowed teams to view development bottlenecks more granularly and resolve challenges more efficiently since a small number of developers could direct all of their attention to a single service.
+Amazon assigned ownership of each independent service to a team of developers, allowing them to view development bottlenecks more granularly.
+They could resolve challenges more efficiently since a small number of developers could direct all of their attention to a single service.
+That one service wouldn’t affect everything else, either, so it was easier to work on.

 Amazon’s “service-oriented architecture” was largely the beginning of what we now call microservices.
-It led to Amazon developing a number of solutions to support microservices architectures – such as Amazon AWS (Amazon Web Services) and Apollo – which it currently sells to enterprises throughout the world.
-Without its transition to microservices, Amazon could not have grown to become the most valuable company in the world – valued by market cap at $941.19 billion on Feb.
-28, 2020.
+It led to Amazon developing a number of solutions to support microservices architectures — such as Amazon AWS and Apollo — which it currently sells to enterprises throughout the world.
+Without its transition to microservices, Amazon could not have grown to become the most valuable company in the world — valued by market cap at $1.6 trillion as of August 1, 2022.

-This is a 2008 graphic of Amazon’s microservices infrastructure, a.k.a., the Death Star:
+This is a 2008 graphic of Amazon’s microservices infrastructure, aka the Death Star.
+You can see just how much more efficient it is.

-Smartbear Software said it best, “You can’t talk about microservices without mentioning Netflix.”
-Similar to Amazon, this microservices example began its journey in 2008 before the term microservices had come into fashion.
-Netflix started its movie-streaming service in 2007, and by 2008 it was suffering from service outages and scaling challenges, and for three days it was unable to ship DVDs to members.
+Similar to Amazon, this microservices example began its journey in 2008 before the term “microservices” had come into fashion.
+Netflix started its movie-streaming service in 2007.
+By 2008 it was suffering from service outages and scaling challenges; for three days, it was unable to ship DVDs to members.

 In 2009, Netflix began the gradual process of refactoring its monolithic architecture, service by service, into microservices.
 The first step was to migrate its non-customer-facing, movie-coding platform to run on Amazon AWS cloud servers as an independent microservice.
 Netflix spent the following two years converting its customer-facing systems to microservices, finalizing the process in 2012.